beerriot/woodworking-plans/README-models.md

 allow the common Makefile to append a `--camera` commandline argument to the openscad execution, which silences the warning.

+## Animations

+If you'd like to include an animation, create a file named `anim-*.scad`.
+This file should have the same structure as a view file, but crucially it should include an `--animate=<frame count>` in the `cmdline` setting.
+This file will be turned into a 10 frames-per-second GIF named `anim-*.gif`.
+It will run forward and backward and loop forever.

 ## Key

 I've found it useful for one of the views to be a "key".
 Like a key on